selcukercan/Software/catkin_ws/src/05-teleop/calibration/README.md

 - The launchfile calibration.launch calculates the different parameters of the theoretical model that fit best the trajectory of the Duckiebot.

-- The launchfile test.launch tests if the callibration has succeded or not.
+- The launchfile test.launch tests if the calibration has succeed or not.

 ## Data Acquisition